Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Methods

 \subsection{Orientation and eccentricity tuning}

-After training MNIST and CIFAR-10, we evaluated the responses of the trained models on a standard stimulus set typically used for retinotopic mapping.
-To study angular and orientation tuning we presented the pre-trained networks with a rotating wedge (36 positions, angle extent $10^\circ$, $\text{radius} =14$).
+After training MNIST and CIFAR-10, we evaluated the responses of the trained models on a standard stimulus set typically used for retinotopic mapping of human occipital cortex.
+To study angular and orientation tuning we presented the trained networks with a rotating wedge (36 positions, angle extent $10^\circ$, $\text{radius} =14$ pixels).
 To study eccentricity tuning, we presented the network with ring images (13 different radius levels).
 For each unit in the grid this produced a 36-element series for the wedge angle and a 13-element series for ring eccentricity.

-\paragraph{Orientation analysis.} To identify and describe angular tuning in topographic units, for each unit we measured responses to the 36 wedge stimuli.
-We applied a Fast Fourier Transform (FFT) to each unit’s 36-dimensional response profile and extracted the power at the first five harmonics (cycles = 1–5).
-These harmonics reflect different angular tuning profiles: cycle 1 indicates preference for a single direction, cycle 2 for 180$^\circ$ symmetry consistent with orientation tuning, and cycle 4 captures symmetry.
-We defined the \textit{dominant harmonic} for each unit as the harmonic with the largest spectral power (excluding the DC component; i.e., the mean value of the signal).
-These dominant harmonic labels were mapped onto the $11 \times 11$ topographic grid.
+\paragraph{Orientation analysis.} To describe angular tuning in topographic units, for each unit we measured responses to the 36 wedge stimuli.
+We applied a Fast Fourier Transform to each unit’s 36-point response profile and extracted the spectral power for the first five harmonics (cycles 1–5).
+These components reflect different angular periodicities: cycle 1 indicates preference for a single direction, cycle 2 for 180$^\circ$ symmetry consistent with orientation tuning, and cycle 4 indicates fourfold (90$\degree$) angular periodicity.
+We defined the \textit{dominant harmonic} for each unit as the harmonic (cycle 1-5) with the largest spectral power (excluding the DC component; i.e., the mean value of the signal).
+These dominant harmonic labels were assigned to the $11 \times 11$ grid.

-To quantify the local spatial organization of harmonic preferences, we computed a \textit{neighborhood agreement score} for each unit.
-For a given unit, we identified its immediate spatial neighbors (up to 8 surrounding units) and calculated the proportion that shared the same dominant harmonic.
-The \textit{mean neighborhood agreement} was defined as the average of these proportions across all units in the grid, and the standard deviation reflected variability in local consistency.